 |

-with about the same zest as they do a root canal at their friendly
+| Most executives relish upcoming major business negotiating sessions with about the same zest as they do a root canal at their friendly

 dentist.
 The stakes are always high.
 Negotiate too hard and the